 Just imagine if your business was like a Formula 1 Team – how successful do you think you would be?
 On race day, would you be the Team Manager, completely in control of the situation and calmly orchestrating events from the safety of the pit wall?
-Or would you be running around, doing every job to make sure it is done properly and getting in everybody else’s way, but feeling good because you are busy helping, with the end result being that the car goes out long after all the others, and with only 3 wheels on?
+Or would you be running around, doing every job to make sure it is done properly and getting in everybody else’s way?
+You may feel good because you are busy helping, but the end result is that the car goes out long after all the others, and with only 3 wheels on!

-One of the biggest problems for us business owners is that we convince ourselves that being ‘busy’ is what ‘business’ is all about, and that as long as we are working hard, then there is not much else that we can do.
-While we all know the theory that we need to work smarter rather than harder, the reality is that life always throws us curve balls, and we end up reacting to the environment we find ourselves in and reverting to our old busy ways .
+One of the biggest problems for we business owners is that we convince ourselves that being ‘busy’ is what ‘business’ is all about.
+As long as we are working hard, then there is not much else that we can do.
+While we all know the theory that we need to work smarter rather than harder, the reality is that life always throws us curve balls.
+We end up reacting to the environment we find ourselves in, and reverting to our old busy ways .

 When we are busy like this, we usually end up running on high amounts of adrenaline.
 We are pumped up, working long hours and overcoming all the challenges thrown at us.
 Every win we achieve makes imprints in our subconscious mind that link working hard with success.
 These imprints are made deeper by the people we meet, who are usually similar to us, doing the same things and ending up with the same results.

-The downside of this is that we actually become workaholics, and find ourselves addicted to the buzz that we get from doing what we know is bad for us.
-Just like an alcoholic, the last person to see what is really happening is the person with the addiction, and it is the people around us that suffer the most.
+The downside of this is that we actually become workaholics.
+We find ourselves addicted to the buzz that we get from doing what we know is bad for us.
+Just like an alcoholic, the last person to see what is really happening is the person with the addiction.
+Unfortunately, it may be the people closest to us that suffer the most.
 Family are neglected, friends become acquaintances, hobbies and interests fall by the wayside.
-What makes things even worse is that the people we recruit into the business to provide support are either driven away, or become workaholics themselves, which only reinforces our bad habits!
+What makes things even worse is that the people we recruit into the business to provide support are either driven away, or become workaholics themselves, which only reinforces our own bad habits!

 Do I have a problem?

 If this sounds like you, what do you do?
 Well, the steps are similar to dealing with any addiction.
 The first step is to recognise that you actually have a problem.
-The signs are quite clear, but if you need help to see them, ask somebody close to you to be honest with you about it, and try to listen to what they have to say without becoming defensive.
+The signs are quite clear, but if you need help to see them, ask somebody close to you to be honest with you about it.
+Try to listen to what they have to say without becoming defensive.